stanislavb/en.coven.nu/practical/index.md

 ## Safety Agreement

- - The safety system used at the LARP is called Fuck, Easy and Tap out.
+ - The safety system used at the LARP is called Bloody, Easy and Tap out.
 It is explained under [Game Mechanics](/game-mechanics/).
  - Saying OFF cuts the scene and everyone involved goes off-game.
 We encourage you to use all safety words if and whenever you feel they are needed during the game.
  - Safety words are to be respected without hesitation.
 We, the organizers, will always support the use of the safety words and failure to respect the use of safety words will have consequences.
  - Scenes or play with a sexual under- or overtone between players need to be agreed upon in advance (with explicit consent).
 You are always welcome to speak to the safety host if you feel at all unsure or unsafe.